Dhammdip-gavir/Anonymous-end-end-comunication/README.md

 3. Click on "Show" on the top left, and select "In a New Window."

 #### Side Notes:

-* If it doesn't work, once the project has loaded, look for the "package.json" file on the left side of the screen, and click on it.
-Then click on the "Add Package" button, and click on any packages that show up to download them.
-If it still doesn't work, then contact me through one of my social media profiles listed at the bottom of my [website](https://www.xtrendence.com).

 * Keep in mind that Glitch automatically shuts down your server after 30 minutes of inactivity.

 * Messages are encrypted using RSA-2048/3072/4096 (depending on which one you choose), so they will have a character limit.
 The bigger the key size, the stronger the encryption (but the chat app will be slower).
 In the future, I might just encrypt each message using AES and a random key, and then encrypt the AES key with RSA to bypass any limits, just like how images are encrypted.